hashgraph/hedera-mirror-node-explorer/README.md

 # Build the Docker image locally
 npm run docker:build

+# Copy and adjust configuration of Hedera networks as needed
+cp networks-config-example.json networks-config.json

 # Start the Docker container
 # (if not built locally, this will fetch a pre-built image from Google Container Registry)
 npm run docker:start